j-koziel/html-css-course/starter/03-CSS-Fundamentals/notes.md

 Setting the height to auto will automatically fit an image to the aspect ratio of the width.
 And vice versa

 Percentages apply to the percentage of the _parent_ element.
 This is useful because it means as the size of the window changes the image will always stay at the same percentage -> ✨*auto resizing*✨.

+# Centering a page

+This is the hardest thing to achieve in life

+Steps:

+1. Put all of our content inside a container element (otherwise there is no content to center).
+Divs will work great
+2. Add a width to that element.
+The elements inside the container can not be wider than the container
+3. Add margins to the left and right of the container and set them to auto.